 It can be a pain to use, and it’s pretty alkaline, so always check your soil pH before breaking it out.

 This amendment lives up to its name, a finely milled sand that’s a fetching shade of turquoise green.
 That lovely color comes from glauconite, a mineral with about 8% potassium.
 Greensand’s potassium content depends largely on how much of the original mineral is present.
+Greensand is a naturally occurring mineral fertilizer that is mined from ocean deposits of algae.

 Like greensand, granite dust is a ground mineral, this time granite stone.
 It’s between 2-4% potassium, with the rest being mostly silicas and other inert minerals.

-Kelp powder is a great source of potassium.
+Kelp meal is a great source of potassium.
 Depending on the brand and the process, potassium levels tend to sit at around 4%, though depending on the blend they can get up to around 13%.
 It really does pay to watch the label – some kelp products contain next to no potassium, with the focus more on micronutrients or plant hormones.

 Those plant hormones are one of kelp’s best features.
 They promote strong root growth and the production of bright new growth.
 I write more on that here.

 Alfalfa pellets are generally produced for animal feed, but due to their dense nutrient profile and high amount of organic material they make a great fertilizer too.
 They’re about 3% potassium, with loads of nitrogen and other nutrients.
-Most interestingly, alfalfa contains a fatty acid called trianconatol, a growth stimulant that has proven abilities to help plants thrive even under stress.
+Most interestingly, alfalfa contains a fatty acid called triacontanol, a growth stimulant that has proven abilities to help plants thrive even under stress.

 Cottonseed meal is a product made from the ground seeds cast aside during cotton production.
 It’s about 2% by weight potassium, in a form that releases at a casual, moderate pace that can last a whole season.
 It contains a balanced amount of nitrogen and phosphorus too, making it a good all rounder in the garden.
 It’s also slightly acidic, making it a good tool for maintaining good pH.